theshivasgirl/SwapiApp/README.md

 You can see the list of films and search bar added in the main screen.
 Select any film and check the details of it.

 # Architecture:
-1. SwapiApp is implemented using Model-View-Controller (MVC) architecture pattern.
+1. SwapiApp is implemented using Model-View-ViewModel (MVVM) architecture pattern.
-2. Model has necessary data or business logic or fetch data from API.
+2. Model is responsible for representing the data from our business logic.
+The Model doesn’t know any other layer.
-3. View/Controller is responsible for displaying the UI to User.
+3. View is responsible for handling all the layouts and displaying the data user-friendly.
+The View knows the ViewModel but doesn't know the model.
+3. ViewModel is responsible for transforming the data received in a View representative way, receiving actions from the View, dealing with our business logic.
+The data binding tells whoever is listening about those changes.
+The ViewModel Knows the Model layer but doesn’t know the View layer.

 # Structure:
 1. "Model": This contains network and navigation related files.